 It is against the law for employers to discriminate against certain protected groups of people.
 Among these protected groups are pregnant women.
 If you are pregnant or plan on becoming pregnant sometime in the future, your boss cannot discriminate against you for doing so.
 It is your right to become pregnant.

-We at the California Employment Attorneys Group have many experienced pregnancy discrimination lawyers who are here to listen to your case give you the representation you deserve.
-Discrimination lawsuits are complicated procedures with limitations on time and documents, to ensure your case is settled in a way that benefits you, you need a pregnancy discrimination lawyer in Bakersfield, CA. Contact the California Employment Attorneys Group, your pregnancy discrimination law firm, today to see what we can do for you.
+We at the California Labor Law Employment Attorneys Group have many experienced pregnancy discrimination lawyers who are here to listen to your case give you the representation you deserve.
+Discrimination lawsuits are complicated procedures with limitations on time and documents, to ensure your case is settled in a way that benefits you, you need a pregnancy discrimination lawyer in Bakersfield, CA. Contact the California Labor Law Employment Attorneys Group, your pregnancy discrimination law firm, today to see what we can do for you.

 Every day, we are asked many questions regarding pregnancy discrimination by people who believe they have been discriminated against.
 Questions we receive include the following:

 - Can you sue your boss for pregnancy discrimination?

 - Where can I find a Bakersfield workplace pregnancy discrimination lawyer?

 - Who is the best Bakersfield attorney with experience in pregnancy discrimination cases?

 - Where can I find an experienced lawyer who takes employee pregnancy discrimination cases?

 - Can I sue my employer for unlawful discrimination if I’m pregnant?